How Does a Beneficiary Get Money From a Trust?

 • Irrevocable trusts often include specific conditions or triggers for larger distributions, such as reaching a certain age, graduating from college, or wanting to buy a home or start a business.

-• Discretionary Distributions:
+• Discretionary distributions:

 • Some trusts, especially those with a more complex structure, grant discretionary powers to the trustee.
 The trustee has authority to determine when and how much income or principal is distributed to beneficiaries based on their judgment and the trust terms.